 Thanks to the COVID-19 pandemic, more people are working from home than ever before.
 They are setting up a nice home office using different types of office furniture – from minimalist to extravagant to productivity-inducing home office furniture setup.

-The U.S. Census Bureau estimates that one-third of the workforce is now remote, with 98% of those polled stating they would prefer to work from home long-term.
+The U.S. Census Bureau estimates that one-third of the workforce is now working remotely, with 98% of those polled stating they would prefer to work from home long-term (finally making good use of those occupancy expenses!).
 But while the numbers may imply remote work is a piece of cake, this shift comes with numerous challenges.

-One of the most substantial hurdles to overcome is creating a productive workspace, home office, or classroom.
-While some were equipped with a home office before the pandemic, countless others have had to scramble to make a space that will maximize productivity.
-As if that wasn’t difficult enough, schools throughout the country remain closed, adding an extra layer of responsibility – and distraction – for remote workers.
-Let’s face it – it can be downright impossible to get your children (or pets!) to quiet down when in the middle of an online meeting or video conference.
+One of the most substantial hurdles to overcome when you work remotely is creating a productive workspace, home office, or classroom.
+While some were equipped with excellent home office furniture before the pandemic, countless others have had to scramble to make a space that will maximize productivity while saving at least a few cents per hour.

-Top Struggles of Remote Work.
+The Top Struggles of Remote Work.

-Before we go over some smart hacks for soundproofing your space and tips to improve your home office, let’s look at the top struggles remote workers are facing now according to the World Economic (WE) Forum:
+Before we go over some smart hacks for soundproofing your workspace and tips to improve your home office, let’s look at the top struggles remote workers are facing now according to the World Economic (WE) Forum: